roma-glushko/leetstats/docs/index.md

 Pick the template that fits your problem type first, fill with the available information and create a pull request into [our GitHub repository](https://github.com/roma-glushko/leetstats).

+## Community Solutions

+Solved a good portion of our problems and have your own repository with solutions?
+Let us know, we would like to feature it in [our community solutions gallery]()!

 ## Citation

 If you want to mention LeetStats in your papers, please cite it as follows: